Tanker ships, commonly known as “tankers” in the maritime world, are special kinds of vessels designed to carry liquid cargo in bulk.

-Sometimes, the main pump fails for some reasons and the ship’s crew are unable to fix it.
+Sometimes, the main pump fails for some reason and the ship’s crew is unable to fix it.

 20. Manifold Area

-An area on a tanker ship (port and starboard) where cargo connections for different cargo tanks can be found.
+An area on a tanker ship (port and starboard) where cargo connections to different cargo tanks can be found.

-It is easily spotted as it is mostly at the center of the ship, easily reach with the hose handling crane and built with a drip tray underneath.
+It is easily spotted as it is mostly at the center of the ship, easily reached with the hose handling crane, and built with a drip tray underneath.

 21. Deck Tanks

-\As cargo tanks aren’t enough, deck tanks can also be installed on deck.
+As cargo tanks aren’t enough at times, deck tanks can also be installed on the deck.
 These are huge cylindrical tanks that you can see on the deck of a tanker ship.

 They can be filled with cargo or dirty water too.

 Cargo and ballast tanks are enclosed spaces.
-Toxic gases and low oxygen content is expected inside the tank.
+Toxic gases and low oxygen content are expected inside the tanks.